pojntfx/hydrapp/README.md

 While we can of course manually copy the contents of the `out` directory and distribute the native system packages to our users this way, it is much easier to use a repository and CI/CD action to build, distribute and update them automatically.
 We'll use GitHub Actions to build the native system packages and GitHub Pages to distribute them in this example (we've specified the `github.com/myusername/myapp` repository in [1.
 Creating a New App](#1-creating-a-new-app) earlier), but you are of course free to use any alternative forge such as [Gitea/Forgejo](https://forgejo.org/) or [GitLab](https://about.gitlab.com/) or even your own web server if you prefer.

-For this example, let's start by creating our repository by heading over to [github.com/new](https://github.com/new).
-Once you have created the repository, enable GitHub pages by heading over to `Settings → Pages` in the repository you've just created and setting the source to "GitHub Actions" like so:
+Let's start with creating our repository by visiting [github.com/new](https://github.com/new).
+After creating the repository, navigate to `Settings → Pages` to enable GitHub Pages. hydrapp defaults to using the branch-based GitHub Pages workflow, which allows you to publish multiple versions of your app simultaneously (see [How can I provide an alpha, beta, insider etc. channel/edition/version of my app?](#how-can-i-provide-an-alpha-beta-insider-etc-channeleditionversion-of-my-app) for more information).
+To enable this, set the source to "Deploy from a branch" like so:

 <p align="center">
   <img src="./docs/screenshot-enable-github-pages.png" width="300px" alt="Screenshot of the GitHub pages source setting" title="Screenshot of the GitHub pages source setting">